isomerpages/nlb-biblioasia/_holding-area/The Divine Lance Thaipusam and Murugan Worship in Singapore.md

 Idumban ties the two hills to a celestial staff using divine serpents in the place of ropes, and carries the two hills on the staff that acts like a shoulder pole, a prototype for a *kavadi*.
 Enroute, tired by his burdened journey, he lays the hills down for a rest but finds he is unable to lift them when ready to depart.
 He sees a boy-ascetic, who is in fact Murugan, atop one of the hills and confronts him without realising his divine identity.

 Murugan destroys Idumban but eventually revives and installs him as the door guardian for his abode.
 Murugan cites Idumban’s arduous kavadi journey as a method for his worshippers to propitiate him.
-This myth has become the quintessential format for a unique ritual worship of Murugan.
-The Idumban *kavadi* or the shoulder pole is a fundamental *kavadi* type still carried by devotees today.
+This myth has become the quintessential format for a unique ritual worship of Murugan.[^11] The Idumban *kavadi* or the shoulder pole is a fundamental *kavadi* type still carried by devotees today.

-It is this surrender of a burden (of arrogance and ignorance) to Murugan, emulating the example of the primeval devotee, Idumban, that the annual foot procession of thousands of *kavadi* bearing devotees in Singapore (and around the world) exemplifies.
+It is this surrender of a burden (of arrogance and ignorance) to Murugan, emulating the example of the primeval devotee, Idumban,[^12] that the annual foot procession of thousands of *kavadi* bearing devotees in Singapore (and around the world) exemplifies.

 #### **The Red One in the Red Dot**